Sunhaloo/Obsidian-Publishing/Learning/Programs/Microsoft Access/Microsoft Access ( 2007 ).md

 ---

 >[!warning]
 >This is part of an assignment given by our lecturer.
-Hence, this file can be related to [[University Data View#Database Folder | Database Design]] $\rightarrow$ Spring Double Glazing Company.
+Hence, this file can be related to [[University Data View ( Level 1 Semester 1 )#Database Folder| Database Design]] $\rightarrow$ Spring Double Glazing Company.
 >Because I would have never learned MS Access and would have gone straight to **mySQL** or **Oracle**.

 >[!note]-